alan-turing-institute/solar-panel-detection/notebooks/data_matching.md

 |3a/b| Bronwylfa Reservoir|1520|4734|722350032|||The tagged REPD id clearly a mistake and looking at OSM map the macthed REPD is correct|✅|
 |3a|Newton Margate/Margate Solar Farm|5079|4878|746155615|311|398|See 1. below|?|

 1. Looking at OSM, there is only one farm in the vicinity, so perhaps the other is missing.
 Unclear whether to trust the tagged REPD id in this instance.
 Doesn't look to be a duplicate in REPD because capacity (1.5 and 3 MWelec) and postcode (PL31 1HF and PL31 1HE) vary.
-Suggests that filtering on capacity can resolve.
+No point filtering on capacity if the capacity in OSM comes from REPD.

 | Match rule | REPD Site Name| REPD id  | OSM id | Distance (m) OSM to matched REPD |OSM capacity (MW)|REPD capacity (MW)| OSM location | OSM plantref |Notes | Correct |
 |---|---|---|---|---|---|---|---|---|---|---|